 Be in your experience without judgment and keep doing the practice.
-The less you can resist your experience, the easier it will be for you to rest in the present moment even if it’s stressful.
+The less you can resist your experience, the easier it will be for you to rest in the present moment, even if it’s stressful.

 And even as you do that, the present moment is always moving.

-Mindfulness is a never ending practice.
+Mindfulness Practice to reduce stress is a never ending practice.

 Do your best to be supportive, celebrate the moments where you can drop into the present moment and feel without resistance or judgement.